R-s-rawat/Social_media_app--chatting/temp.md

 Summary of /page = any page(page/comp) created within '/page' get treated as route, (comp's have to be used within that).

+# nextJS -> About to perform a full refresh
+Error: ReferenceError: Frontend_root_dir is not defined

 Fast Refresh will perform a full reload when you edit a file that is imported by modules outside of the React rendering tree.
 It is also possible the parent component of the component you edited is a class component, which disables Fast Refresh.
 Fast Refresh requires at least one parent function component in your React tree.

+# if we not use NextJS SSR: issue
+You’re not really using Next.js’s key power — dynamic rendering per request.

+SEO may be weaker if data is client-fetched (because bots may not wait for hydration).

+User sees a blank page until JS loads (slower first paint).